Learn about the PICC program

 The act of creating an image with photography or sketching rewires us to be truly present and see details and beauty on a deeper level of appreciation.

 Photography Inspiring Children in Conservation (PICC, 501(c)(3) nonprofit) is a project that was founded in 2016 based upon this concept of truly seeing and engaging with the natural world.
 In working in collaboration with local communities to celebrate their relationship with their ecosystem and endangered wildlife, we provide a platform to share ecological knowledge, empowering future generations in conservation issues and solutions.
 (PICC website).

 The PICC project focuses on threatened primate species and is designed to engage and inspire students and the broader community through improving knowledge of local ecosystems and learning the skills of photography, illustration and storytelling.
 The communities are empowered with an appreciation of the ecological, cultural, and economic value to their communities when protecting endemic biodiversity.

-PICC will be conducted in Masoala National Park, Madagascar, as soon as the borders are open to international travel.
-The students will learn using activity books, workshops and field photography.
-The sessions begin with gathering students, teachers and community leaders in classroom workshops to learn how to use a DSLR camera and make drawings and field notes and use a DSLR camera (when possible).
-Each student has many days in the forest to experience and enjoy the local biodiversity, capture their own photos, and make drawings and journal notes of the plants and animals that pique their interest.
+PICC is currently being conducted in Madagascar, Panama and Uganda by our outstanding local partners and team members.
+The students have been learning using activity books, workshops, hikes in the forest, and photography skills.
+The sessions begin with gathering students, teachers and community leaders in classroom workshops to learn how to make drawings and field notes and use a DSLR camera (when possible).
+Each student has many days in the forest to experience and enjoy the local biodiversity,and make drawings and journal notes of the plants and animals that pique their interest.
 Children naturally see the world with unique viewpoints which can teach others to look at the same scene with a new appreciation.

 We are excited to include in our workshops and the forest experience local elder leaders with traditional ecological knowledge in order to integrate their local perspective into our project and learn from them through their cultural stories, ancestral practices, and their understanding of their local ecosystem.